 This is because it often contains alcohol that can clean away the sheen or gloss on surfaces which in turn removes the aniline dyes and shellac.

 As a general cleaner, lacquer thinner can do the job as well like for cleaning of the rust stains.

 3- Removes Tar

 If you need to remove tar, grease, or tree sap, then also lacquer thinner is perfect for the job.

-While there are specialized products that work just as good as lacquer thinner with less toxic ingredients, the thinner itself is a better-generalized product that can be used on a wide variety of items.
+While there are specialized products that work just as well as lacquer thinner with less toxic ingredients, the thinner itself is a better-generalized product that can be used on a wide variety of items.

 Just remember to wear a mask, gloves, and be in a well-ventilated area.

 4- Thinning Sheen